MMSB-MOBI/ms-jobmanager/README.md

 The client `pushFS` method allows to inspect a job work folder to list its content or read its files.
 It will return an object which can be destructured to get in addition to the standard output of the job, a *JobFileSystem* object with the following methods:

-* list(path?:string), which takes an optional relative path and returns a the content of the job folder as a list of strings;
+* `list(path?:string)`, which takes an optional relative path and returns a the content of the job folder as a list of strings;
-* readToStream(filepath:string), which returns a readable stream of the desired file
+* `readToStream(filepath:string)`, which returns a readable stream from the desired file
-* readToString(filepath:string), which returns a string of the content of the sdesired file
+* `readToString(filepath:string)`, which returns a string of the content of the desired file

 ```javascript
     const cmd = 'echo "ready to" > beam_up.txt; echo "hello";'